B1Z0N/derivas/README.md

 * `DvDerivativeMimatchException` - no derivative rule for this expression

-* `DvNotEnoughArguments` - wrong number of arguments passed to the operator
+* `DvNotEnoughArguments` - the wrong number of arguments passed to the operator

 # Utility

-Some useful features to help you using the library.
+Some useful features to help you use the library.

 ### Parse